daniel5151/choochoos/docs/k4/kernel.md

 and `irq` handlers.
 - `kernel::handlers` implements the functions to handle each syscall (`Create`, `MyTid`, `Send`, etc).
-- `kernel::perf` keeps the state to track our idle time measurment.
+- `kernel::perf` keeps the state to track our idle time measurement.
-- `kernel::helpers` contains functions used accross multiple namespaces.
+- `kernel::helpers` contains functions used across multiple namespaces.

 `kernel.h` defines the public interface of each namespace, but each namespace is implemented accross one or more separate files.
 Syscall handlers each get